ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 - "Appreciate the benefits of testing research software"
 - "Understand what testing can and can't achieve"
 - "Describe various approaches to testing, and relevant trade-offs"
-- "Understand the concept of test coverage, and how it relates to sofware quality and sustainability"
+- "Understand the concept of test coverage, and how it relates to software quality and sustainability"
 - "Appreciate the benefits of test automation"
 keypoints:
 - "Testing is the standard approach to software quality assurance"